Spoorstaaf1000000/pHulkBuggy/README.md

 # pHulkBuggy
-This is the readme file for the HulkBuggy, the second version of the self drive project.
+This is the readme file for the HulkBuggy, the third version of the self drive project.

 ## Pinout and connections
 The following pinouts are being used in this project